 3. Lo-Fi is in!

 Don’t for a second let the technical part of self-taping hold you back.
 And you don’t have to pay someone to shoot your audition.
 First of all, your self-tape doesn’t have to be visually breathtaking.
 In fact, if it does, it might distract the viewer from your work.
 The only question to ask is, “Can they see me clearly?”
 “Can they hear me clearly?”
 “Can they hear the reader off camera well enough to hear the scene?”
 Said a different way, the only thing you need to worry about are distractions.
 Get rid of anything that gets in the way of the viewer seeing and hearing your talent.
 If you’re taping in front of a wall with some hideous, brightly colored floral print, that can be distracting.
 If we can’t hear what you’re saying because you live above the subway, that will be distracting.
-Just use a camera that can take a clear picture of you, shoot yourself in a quiet space with natural light that isn’t behind you (don’t backlight), and shoot it against a neutral background.
-Try to get a generous reader who knows how to support you and your work.
+Just use a camera that can take a clear picture of you, shoot yourself in a fairly quiet space with natural light that isn’t behind you (don’t backlight), and shoot it against a neutral background.
+Try to get a generous reader who knows how to support you and your work and make sure we hear them.
+Feel free to use an iPhone- it takes amazing videos and we cast from iPhone-shot work every week.
 Then do your work and have fun!

-And if you feel more comfortable having your self-tape shot in a studio, make sure you’re prepared.
-You know your lines, you’ve made strong, personal choices, and you’re focused, excited, and ready to engage.
+If you feel more comfortable having your self-tape shot in a studio to help you be accountable to a schedule, make sure you’re prepared.
+You know your lines, make sure you’ve made strong, personal choices, and you’re focused, excited, and ready to engage.
 You’re showing up to work as if you’re showing up to set to shoot.
 Nothing less will succeed.